Mallayjalloh/checker-game-project/README.md

 # checker-game-project
-Creating a Checker game based on Java and Swing
+A game of Checkers created using Java and Java GUI: Swing.